 We needed to round off our list with at least one video that had some four legged friends in it.
 We think this commercial is memorable with all of the necessary elements for a great branded commercial: humour, a fitting soundtrack (probably custom for the commercial), great video edits and the “cuteness” factor of our four legged friends.

 Need a video to represent your brand?
 Need someone to help you tell your story?
-Call Original Ginger at 778.298.1966 to book your appointment.
+Call Original Ginger at 778.298.1966 to discuss your content marketing strategy.